Clinton-Davis/focus_fitness/testing.md

 - Clicked on the ‘Programs’ button and clicked on the Programs name, redirected to program details, I was able to edit, add, and delete  the programs.
 As expected.
 - Clicked on the ‘Products’ button in the Shop section and was able to Uncheck the ‘in Stock’ check box.
 - Checked the products list in the shop and the ‘Out of Stock’ image was being shown.
-- Fail: Out of stock product was still being shown in special offers.
+- Fail: Out of stock product was still being shown in ‘special offers’ section.
-- Fail: ‘was’ price is being shown
+- Fail: ‘was’ price continued to be shown.
-- Checked the products page, could filter by rating and could filter.
-As expected
+- The products page, could be filtered by rating, as expected
-- Checked Order in the Shop Order section and Order number, Date ordered, arranged from newest to oldest by default, able to filter by Date, Name, Order Total, Grand total or tax.
+- Orders in the ‘Shop Order’ arranged from newest to oldest by default, was able to filter by Date, Name, Order Total, Grand total or Tax.
-- Clicked on an order number and all the orders details and address where as expected.
+- Clicked on an order number and all the orders details and address were as expected.
 - Cleared the image in the edit product section of the shop and no image was shown on the product in the shop and home page.

-**Bug**: Out of stock product was still being shown in special offers ‘was’ price is being shown
+**Bug**: Out of stock product was still being shown in special offers ‘was’  price continued to be shown.
 **Verdict**: The issues were fixed, the test passed.
  <div align="right">